-Cutting edge research, good quality education and opportunity for critical thought aren’t the only criteria for a choosing a good university (read part one as to what now defines a good university).
-If you want to get a graduate level job at the end your university must help you develop the type of employability skills you’ll need for the workplace.
+Cutting edge research, good quality education and opportunity for critical thought aren’t the only criteria for choosing a good university (read part one as to what now defines a good university).
+If you want to get a graduate-level job at the end your university must help you develop the type of employability skills you’ll need for the workplace.

 A recent YouGov survey shows that much of the employability skills training offered by universities aren’t helping graduates get jobs so you need to know what to look out for.
 Here are eight things.

 - How does the university approach employability skills?
 Your university may structure courses in a way that helps you to develop the employability skills you need as part of your course.
 Alternatively, it may run separate courses or provide extracurricular opportunities instead.
 Ask the university about their approach so that you’re clear.